evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 {:numbered="false"}

 The authors would like to thank Alain Fiocco, Fernando Gont, Ted Hardie, Mehdi Kouhen, and Mark Townsley for helpful discussions as well as Raphaël Léas for an early implementation.

+The authors would also like to gracefully acknowledge useful review and comments received from Warren Kumari.